magento/merchdocs/src/payment-services/onboard-payments.md

    This option will be visible if you have not yet completed live onboarding for Payment Services.

-   You are presented a PayPal window.
+   You are presented with a PayPal window.

 1. Continue with the PayPal flow, using your PayPal account credentials (not your sandbox account credentials) or sign up for a new PayPal account.
 1. On the _Admin_ sidebar go to **Sales** > **Payment Services**

-   The <span class="btn">Live onboarding</span> button will no longer be visible and you see "Live payments pending" text box.
+   The <span class="btn">Live onboarding</span> button will no longer be visible and you see a "Live payments pending" text box.

    In that text box, you may also be asked to confirm your email address with PayPal to complete onboarding.